errnesto/eszett/README.md

 # ß – eszett

-Scoped css for react – by using a unique class name per component generated at build time.
+Explicit css scopes for react – by using a unique class name per component generated at build time.

 ```jsx
 import sz, { scopeName } from "eszett";